cakephp/docs/en/views.rst

     }

 You can use your `AppView` to load helpers that will be used for every view rendered in your application.
-CakePHP provides a `initialize()` method that is invoked at the end of a View’s constructor for this kind of use:
+CakePHP provides an `initialize()` method that is invoked at the end of a View’s constructor for this kind of use:

     namespace App\View;